 While this year’s winners have already been chosen, you can still attend one of the Regional Symposiums.
 May 27th is the next one, and it’s being held in Jacksonville, Florida.
 There will also be Symposiums in Chicago, Illinois and Rochester, New York.
 Each Symposium is a full day of seminars on running and growing your business, keynote speaker presentations, roundtable mentoring, and a complimentary lunch.
 Each Symposium is absolutely FREE to attend.

 If you’re unable to attend one of the Regional Symposiums, you can still access FREE mentoring via the SCORE website.
 Whether you are new mom entrepreneur or an existing business owner, their mentors will help you achieve your goals.
 Sign up here to meet with a mentor in person, or you can receive advice via email as well.

-This post is sponsored by Sam's Club and The Motherhood and written by Holly Reisem Hanna.
+This post is sponsored by Sam’s Club and The Motherhood and written by Holly Reisem Hanna.
 All opinions are my own.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.